pynappo/fireball/README.md

 # Fireball

-A past project of me and some friends to create a game based on the classic game "Fireball".
+A past project of some friends and I made, based on the classic game "Fireball".

+Uses native javax.Swing for the GUI.